You can make this overnight the and enjoy it for breakfast the following day, or make a whole batch ahead and eat it throughout the week.

 To make this on the stovetop: Add 5 cups of water to a medium pot and bring to a boil.
 Add the oats, reduce to medium and simmer for 10 minutes.
 Stir in the chopped apple, cinnamon, and vanilla, and simmer for another 15-20 minutes or until soft.
 Stir in a little applesauce and milk as desired to flavor.
 Stir often while cooking as the oats can stick to the bottom of the pan if you don't stir regularly.

-To make this gluten-free: Use certified gluten-free steel cut oats.
+Gluten-free: Use certified gluten-free steel cut oats.

 Stir leftover cold oats into plain whole milk yogurt for another baby or toddler (or mama!) breakfast or snack